devika-1999/Sample_subplots/README.md

 Significance of excess noise
 A dimensionless measure (D) of the significance of the calculated astrometric_excess_noise (ϵi).
-A value D>2 indicates that the given ϵi is probably significant. ii.
-Selections in astrometric excess noise significance for sources whose astrometric excess noise significance is greater than 2
+A value D>2 indicates that the given ϵi is probably significant.
+%Selections in astrometric excess noise significance for sources whose astrometric excess noise significance is greater than 2
 26. < median
 27. > median
 28. astrometric_excess_noise_sig <q1